 Oak Creek Canyon is a Grand Daddy of Mogollon Rim drainages!
-It takes root in Flagstaff, but really starts just south of town in Pumphouse Wash.
-Then it runs all the way down until it opens up at the entry of Munds Canyon from the east rim, and empties into Sedona...
+This expansive canyon takes root in Flagstaff, but really starts just south of town in beautiful Pumphouse Wash.
+Oak Creek Canyon runs all the way down until it opens up at the entry of Munds Canyon from the east rim, and empties into Sedona.
 This canyon holds a myriad of side canyons, sub drainages, and a staggering amount of stone, climbing, exploration, and adventure to be had right off the heals of HWY 89.

 And, on top of all that, if you want to get in a superb sandstone bouldering session, The Anvil Boulders are a collection of wonderful and rare blocks all conveniently (or maybe not so because of the creek crossing?) located 200 yards on the East side of Oak Creek just a hop and skip drive north out of Sedona.
-V-easy to V-super-hard- inspiring!
-Some very cool steep lines!
-Find this area in the Northern AZ Bouldering section.
+V-easy to V-super-hard- inspiring.
+Some very cool steep lines.
+This area is in the *Northern Arizona Bouldering* section.

-There is obviously much more to be found in this expansive canyon than is listed here....
-Be ready to "earn your burns", and engage with an environment that always seems to be coming after you!
-Yah, you personally...
+There is obviously much more to be found in this expansive canyon than is listed here.
+Be ready to "earn your burns".

 Take 89 south from Flagstaff, or north from Sedona.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Oak Creek Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Oak Creek Canyon:

 Featured Route For Oak Creek Canyon